hertzden/CSS-Widgets/content/posts/2019-11-04~css-grid-accessibility/css-grid-accessibility.md

   </header>
 ```

-From both markup same output can be achieved, but it will cause huge inconvenience to screen reader users, as there is no way they come to know about navigation, while they will be able to traverse all links but with incomplete information.
+You can see how both markup are slightly different, but desired output can be achieved using CSS Grid.
+See it in action:

-To showcase same, you can look it into action in below codesandbox:
+### Codesandbox

 https://codesandbox.io/s/css-grid-faltten-19s7d